Writing transformed human consciousness.

 Speech, in contrast, is difficult to store.
 It is difficult to spread information accurately through speech.
 Think of "telephone," the game we all used to play as children.
 By the time the message got to the far end of the chain, it was never the same.
 Pass a piece of paper with the same message from person to person and the message will never change.

 Writing created history and logic, the foundation of mathematics.
-That means the computer you're reading this on is a child of writing.
+Since software is driven by logic — 0s and 1s — the computer you’re reading this on is a child of the written word.